Enamorándonos

 Enamorándonos (English: "Falling in Love"; also known in the United States as Enamorándonos USA) is an American dating show that is shown on Spanish-language channel Univision's affiliate, UniMás.
+The show is aired every Monday through Friday at 8P/7C.
 The show is hosted by Chilean show host Rafael Araneda and Mexican show host Ana Patricia Gámez.
 It was formerly hosted by Mexican Karina Banda.
 Banda announced she was leaving the show on April 1, 2022.
 The show is broadcast in the United States and in Puerto Rico.

+In 2020, Enamorándonos was nominated for the Critics' Choice Television Awards.